msgProc: Mouse Capture

 wakaPAC.setCapture(this.pacId);

 Captures the mouse for the specified container.
-All subsequent mouse events route to this container until capture is released.
-Only one container can have capture at a time - calling setCapture() again transfers capture to the new container.
+All subsequent mouse events route to this container until capture is released, regardless of cursor position.
+Only one container can hold capture at a time — calling setCapture() again transfers capture to the new container.

 | Parameter | Type | Description |